Tryptophan: Benefits, Supplements, Foods, Deficiency, and More

 By Adin Smith, MS | Posted June 15, 2022

-Tryptophan is an essential amino acid you must obtain through your diet, as the human body cannot produce it.
+Tryptophan is an essential amino acid you must obtain through your diet.
 Animal and plant-based proteins contain the best tryptophan sources.
-However, the brain can absorb more tryptophan from plant-based proteins, thanks to their favorable amino acid profile.Sutanto CN, et al. Association Between Dietary Protein Intake and Sleep Quality in Middle-Aged and Older Adults in Singapore.
+However, the brain can absorb slightly more tryptophan from plant-based proteins.Sutanto CN, et al. Association Between Dietary Protein Intake and Sleep Quality in Middle-Aged and Older Adults in Singapore.
 Front Nutr.
 2022 Mar 9;9:832341.

 Tryptophan plays a role in producing serotonin, melatonin, niacin (vitamin B3), and many other compounds essential to health.